Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company’s ecommerce website is experiencing massive traffic spikes, which are causing performance problems in the company database.
+### A company's ecommerce website is experiencing massive traffic spikes, which are causing performance problems in the company database.
 Users are reporting that accessing the website takes a long time.
 A Developer wants to implement a caching layer using Amazon ElastiCache.
 The website is required to be responsive no matter which product a user views, and the updates to product information and prices must be strongly consistent.
 Which cache writing policy will satisfy these requirements?

 - [x] Write to the cache directly and sync the backend at a later time.
 - [ ] Write to the backend first and wait for the cache to expire.